 What macOS version do I need?

-Thuki is macOS-only.
-It uses native AppKit overlay primitives (NSPanel) plus a system-wide event tap, so it asks for Accessibility permission on first launch.
+Thuki requires macOS 13.4 (Ventura) or later on Apple Silicon (M1 or later).
+Intel is not supported — Thuki ships no Intel build.
+Thuki uses native AppKit overlay primitives (NSPanel) plus a system-wide event tap, so it asks for Accessibility permission on first launch.
 See the GitHub releases page for the builds currently published.

 How much disk space do I need?

 The Thuki app itself is small.
-Models are the bulk of the storage: each takes roughly 2 to 8 GB.
+Models are the bulk of the storage: each takes roughly 2 to 12 GB.
 Plan for several GB if you keep one or two installed.
-Models are managed by Ollama and can be removed any time with ollama rm <model>.
+Models are managed in-app, and you can remove any of them from the Library at any time.

 What happens to my data?

-During inference, nothing leaves your machine: Thuki talks to a local model on localhost, with no network request for the model's answer.
+During inference, nothing leaves your machine: Thuki runs the model locally on loopback, with no network request for the model's answer.
 You can verify this by disconnecting from Wi-Fi and using everyday chat.
 Web tools like /search reach the internet only when you choose to use them.

 Can I use Thuki offline?